sublimeye/tmp-calendar/README.md

+### Comments

+* Even nowadays I don't have favorite styling library for React
+* Outdated React / no hooks
+* Start pack does not support Node > 9

 This is a simple directory structure wrapped around create-react-app-typescript, which also includes a node server.
 You can run everything by doing: